MarkRacsko/dpc-neuron/Plan.md

 4. Go through these subdirectories and process them one at a time:
     1. Make list of all Excel files, create report df
     2. Iterate through the list:
-        1. Read in file, select columns of interest ([col for col in input_df.columns if "Average" in col])
+        1. Read in file, both the F340 and F380 sheets
         2. Parse filename to determine experimental condition
+        3. Convert to numpy, transpose, and separete the data into Time, Background, Cells (**Both sheets**)
+        4. Substract background (this column will be named "Background" in all files)
+        5. For each column (=cell):
+            1. Correct photobleaching (F340 and F380 separately)
+            2. Calculate ratio
+            3. Smooth (mean 5)
-        2. For each column (=cell), perform smoothing, derivation, determine which agonists it responds to, relative amplitude of the response
+            4. Determine which agonists it responds to, relative amplitude of the response
-        3. Update report appropriately
+        6. Update report appropriately
     3. Write out report and update tabulated report if -t is in play.
 5. Write the tabulated summary